 - 1. Commitment to the above Principles. - 2.
-Knowledge or expertise in health care policy, health care delivery or health care financing and openness to alternative approaches to health care. - 3.
-Possession of desirable personal characteristics, including integrity, impartiality, health,
+Knowledge of or expertise in health care policy, health care delivery, or health care financing, financial statements and budgets, and openness to alternative approaches to health care. - 3.
+Possession of desirable personal characteristics, including integrity, impartiality, empathy, experience, diligence, neutrality, administrative and communication skills, social consciousness, public service, and regard for the public good. - 4.
+Expertise, knowledge, and characteristics that will complement that of other Board members.